Jump to:

 Conference Topics

-- Artificial Intelligence and Big Data Analytics in Operations and Supply Chain Management
+- Artificial Intelligence and Big Data Analytics

 - Behavioural Operations

-- Blockchain in Operations and Supply Chain Management
+- Circular Operations and Supply Chain Management

 - Digital Manufacturing

-- Digital Supply Chain Management
+- Digital Transformation in Supply Chain Management

 - Geopolitics in Operations and Supply Chain Management

-- Global Operations and Supply Chains
+- Global Networks of Operations and Supply Chain Management

 - Healthcare Operations Management

-- Humans and Technology in Operations and Supply Chain Management
+- Humans and Technology

-- Managing Inter-firm Relationships in Supply Chains
+- Inter-firm Relationships and Governance

 - Multidisciplinary Approaches in Operations and Supply Chain Management